philpagel/ut8803e/README.md

 addresses your issue.
 It makes sense to first discuss the issue before you get to work with coding.
 Please open a new branch for your pull request – do not use `main`.

+The UNI-T programming manual suggests that there are at leaist two more status flags that haven't been implemented, yet and that I do not understand:

+* Series/Parallel (PAL/SER) in capacity and inductance mode.
+There are corresponfing indicatiors on the LCD but I have no idea waht that means.
+* Over/underflow – again not sure what exactly that is supposed to be.

+So if you know anything about that – get in touch.

 The UNI-T documentation suggests that, with some modifications, this *may* work with other models, too: